jbsparrow/CyberDropDownloader/docs/reference/configuration-options/settings/runtime_options.md

 |----------------|----------|
 | `bool` | `false`|

-Defaults to `false`.
 Setting this to `true` will make jdownloader start downloads as soon as they are sent.

 This option has no effect unless `send_unsupported_to_jdownloader` is `true`